Basmabel/PLD-SMART-Front/README.md

 - Landing, login and signup screens

 Sign up will require to have an insa-lyon email.
-A verification code will be sent to you to your email so you can proove your affiliation to the school.
+A verification code will be sent to you by email so you can prove your affiliation to the school.

 Menu :

 - Home : Find the most popular upcoming events
-- Search : Locate and filter events by categories and dates
+- Search : Locate and filter events by categories and date
-- My events : Consult your upcoming and passed events as an organizer or participant
+- My events : Visit your upcoming and passed events as an organizer or participant
-- Notifications : Consult your notifications
+- Notifications : Check your notifications
-- Account : Consult your infos, ratings and reviews
+- Account : View your informations, ratings and reviews

 Other screens:
-- Consult an event
+- View an event
-- Consult an other user's profile
+- View another user's profile
 - Create an event
 - Edit event (only for organizers)...